Hong Kong media tycoon Jimmy Lai granted bail | Law-Order

 Hong Kong media tycoon Jimmy Lai granted bail

-Lai appeared in court Wednesday and was granted bail by the High Court.
-He had been kept behind bars since Dec 3.
-He is among a recent string of pro-democracy activists and supporters arrested by Hong Kong police in recent months, prompting concerns that Hong Kong is cracking down on dissent following Beijing's imposition of a national security law on the semi-autonomous Chinese territory in June.
+Lai is among a recent string of pro-democracy activists and supporters arrested by Hong Kong police in recent months, prompting concerns that Hong Kong is cracking down on dissent following Beijing's imposition of a national security law on the semi-autonomous Chinese territory in June.
+He appeared in court on Wednesday and was released on bail of 10 million Hong Kong dollars (USD 1.3 million).
+He had been kept behind bars since December 3.

+Lai's bail terms require him to be confined to his home unless he has to report to the police or go to court.
+Other requirements include surrendering his travel documents and a ban on meeting with foreign officials, publishing articles on any media, posting on social media and giving interviews.
+Hong Kong prosecutors appealed to have the bail bid overturned, but were denied.

 Beijing imposed the national security law in response to protests in Hong Kong that began in June 2019 over a proposed extradition law and expanded to include demands for greater democracy in the former British colony.
 The legislation outlaws secession, subversion, terrorism and collusion with foreign forces to intervene in Hong Kong's internal affairs.